Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 \subsubsection{A distribution completeness condition}

-The second ingredient of the theory is a completeness condition: the observed distribution $\P(W,Z\mid R_W=1)$ is complete in $Z$, which means for any function $t(W)$ with finite second moment, if $\E[t(W)\mid Z,R_W=1]\overset{\text{a.s.}}{=}0$ it must be the case that $t(W)\overset{\text{a.s.}}{=}0$ \citep{lehmann_completeness_1950}.
+The second ingredient of the theory is a completeness condition: $\P(V,Z\mid R_V=1)$ is complete in $Z$, which means for any function $t(V)$ with finite second moment, if $\E[t(V)\mid Z,R_V=1]\overset{\text{a.s.}}{=}0$ it must be the case that $t(V)\overset{\text{a.s.}}{=}0$ \citep{lehmann_completeness_1950}.
 If this holds, our integral equation has a unique solution.
-Intuitively, this condition means there is more variation in $Z$ than in $W$; if the opposite is true then there is not enough information (fewer equations than unknowns in the discrete case) so the solution is not unique.
-This condition is about the observed data distribution, so it is in principle verifiable.
-As completeness implies $Z\not\independent W$, the theory only requires $Z\independent R_W\mid W$ and the completeness condition.
+Intuitively, this condition means there is more variation in $Z$ than in $V$; if the opposite is true then there is not enough information (fewer equations than unknowns in the discrete case) so the solution is not unique.
+This condition is about the observed data distribution, and does not involve the missing data.
+As completeness implies $Z\not\independent V$, the theory only requires $Z\independent R_V\mid V$ and the completeness condition.

+The completeness condition is key in this identification theory.
+There has been some work aiming to relax this requirement, however, for missing data and also for proximal causal inference \citep[see][]{li2023NonparametricInferenceMean,zhang2023ProximalCausalInferencea}.